1965 GTO Restoration

 The Purchase

-Before I bought this 1965 GTO project, it had sat outside for years, parked underneath a ragged tarp at Maxwell-Gunter Air Force base in Alabama.
+Before I bought this old GTO project, it had sat outside for years, parked underneath a ragged tarp at Maxwell-Gunter Air Force base in Alabama.
 The exterior was scratched and dented, seat springs rusty and broken, and interior carpet wet and ripped.
 Tires were bald and wheels were mismatched.
 There was nothing left of the convertible top except the frame.

 Prior to the purchase, someone with good intentions had tried rebuilding the motor, apparently abandoning the project half-way through.
 The cylinder heads and various other engine parts were laying in the trunk, and the Tripower manifold and carburetors were inside the car on the back floor.